RossBugginsNHS/dispatcher/src/githubdispatcher/README.md

 * in source, create a `dispatches.yml` in the root.
 * when the source workflow completes, it will trigger the target workflow in the target repository (in the same org).

+## App design

+* Dotnet 8 project
+* Hostable as an AWS Lambda

 ### Example dispatches file

+This would be in the source repo.
+When the app detects a workflow finished, it looks for this and then will do any required dispatching.

 ```yml
 triggers: